anoma/namada/tech-specs/src/explore/design/pos.md

 }

 struct Bond {
+  /// A key is a the epoch set for the bond.
+This is used in unbonding, where
+  // it's needed for slash epoch range check.
-  delta: token::Amount,
+  delta: HashMap<Epoch, token::Amount>,
 }

 struct Unbond {
   /// A key is a pair of the epoch of the bond from which a unbond was created
-  /// the epoch of unboding
+  /// the epoch of unboding.
+This is needed for slash epoch range check.
   deltas: HashMap<(Epoch, Epoch), token::Amount>
 }
 ```